INFJ Jealousy: How the INFJ Copes with Jealous Emotions

-INFJs who haven’t spent time analyzing their own emotions and responses, might lash out at those around them.
-The INFJ finds themselves becoming possessive when they are jealous of someone close to them, or even becomes angry at this person without meaning to be.
+INFJs who haven’t spent time analyzing their own emotions and responses might lash out at those around them.
+The INFJ finds themselves becoming possessive when they are jealous of someone close to them or even becomes angry at this person without meaning to be.
 INFJs can sometimes experience these emotions without fully understanding them, which is why it is important for them to take the time to really understand themselves and their own needs and emotions.
 When they are jealous that someone isn’t giving them appreciation or time, they can become distant but also find themselves saying things they don’t intend to say.
-The INFJ doesn’t like this about themselves, and so when they lash out it often causes them to retreat inward for a while.
+The INFJ doesn’t like this about themselves, and so when they lash out, it often causes them to retreat inward for a while.
 They become angry with their actions and blame themselves, feeling like they have done something horrible.
-INFJs are often harder on themselves than anyone else could be, and take a lot of guilt into their own hearts for not doing things perfectly.
+INFJs are often harder on themselves than anyone else could be and take a lot of guilt into their own hearts for not doing things perfectly.

 INFJs can sometimes have a manipulative side to them, one which causes them to coerce people into feeling a certain way.
-They can say or do things which create the reactions they want, but sometimes this can be hurtful.
+They can say or do things that create the reactions they want, but sometimes this can be hurtful.
 The INFJ doesn’t intend for this to happen, and it is often only with INFJs who have not spent enough time reflecting inward in order to grow and become much more self-aware.
-The INFJ who lacks self-awareness is likely to respond to their jealous by being more manipulative in order to make people feel a sense of guilt over their actions.
+The INFJ who lacks self-awareness is likely to respond to their jealousy by being more manipulative in order to make people feel a sense of guilt over their actions.

 Ways to Improve

-The absolute best way for the INFJ to deal with their sense of jealousy, is simply be self-reflection.
+The absolute best way for the INFJ to deal with their sense of jealousy is simply by self-reflection.
 They need to take time with themselves to understand where these emotions are coming from and make sense of them in a more useful manner.
 While these emotions are not always positive ones, trying to bury them is not going to make the feelings go away.
 The INFJ needs to work towards understanding themselves and their feelings so that they can avoid lashing out in ways they will deeply regret later on.
 They need to learn not to place blame when this happens- not to blame themselves or those around them for feeling jealous.
 While the INFJ does not need to chastise themselves for feeling this way, they also need to let go of their anger over the situation.
-Being jealous is a perfectly natural emotion, it is how we respond to this and deal with it which matters most.
-When the INFJ can learn to sift through these feelings and accept them, then they can work towards responding to them in a healthy and functional manner.
+Being jealous is a perfectly natural emotion.
+It is how we respond to this and deal with it that matters most.
+When the INFJ can learn to sift through these feelings and accept them, they can work towards responding to them in a healthy and functional manner.